rubygems/guides/rubygems-org-api.md

 API Authorization
 -----------------

 Some API calls require an Authorization header.
-To find your API key, click on your username when logged in to [RubyGems.org](http://rubygems.org) and then click on 'Edit Profile'.
+To create or view existing API keys, click on your username when logged in to [RubyGems.org](http://rubygems.org), 'Settings', and then 'API Keys'.
 Here's an example of using an API key:

     $ curl -H 'Authorization:YOUR_API_KEY' \